 - feel severely depressed or extremely energetic and talkative

 - You are so afraid of giving birth that you don’t want to go through with it.

 If you’re feeling like you want to die, it’s important to tell someone.
 This could be a family member, friend, your GP or midwife.
 Help is available now if you need it.
 You can call the Samaritans on 116 123.

 You should also tell your midwife or doctor if you have (or have had) an eating disorder, as you may need special support to deal with your body’s changes through pregnancy and beyond.

-If you are still worried that no one is listening to your concerns, contact the day assessment unit (DAU) within the maternity unit.
+If you are still worried that no one is listening, contact the day assessment unit (DAU) within the maternity unit.

 "If you don't get the reaction you need when you speak to the first person, find someone else because every person who you ask is different and you will find the person who can help you."
 Stephanie, mum of two.
 Read more...

 At your booking appointment, the midwife will ask you questions about your mental and physical health so that they can find out whether you need any extra support.
 Every woman is asked these questions.
 Your midwife will ask you how you’re feeling and whether you or anyone in your family has a mental health problem (or had one in the past).
 Even if you don’t have a specific mental health issue, it’s a good idea to talk to the midwife if you’re feeling anxious or feel like you are isolated and do not have support.